Why Your Service Pages Aren't Converting: 5 SEO Fixes for Higher Inquiry Rates

 3. what the next step looks like

-If those three points are still fuzzy by the time the visitor reaches the first CTA, the enquiry rate usually suffers.
+If those three points are fuzzy by the time the visitor reaches the first CTA, the enquiry rate can suffer.

 Fix 4: Strengthen the supporting cluster around the page